Brunno-DaSilva/get-a-list-assets-from-mongodb/README.md

 💡 <b>Information</b>: This script can be modify to import data into a csv or other file formats.

 </span>

+## Technologies Used 🚀

+The project utilizes various technologies to achieve its functionality and meet its requirements.
+These technologies include:

+- **MongoDB**: MongoDB is a NoSQL database management system that uses a document-oriented data model.
+It offers flexibility and scalability, making it suitable for a wide range of applications.

+- **TypeScript (TS)**: TypeScript is an open-source programming language developed and maintained by Microsoft.
+It is a superset of JavaScript that adds optional static typing and other features to the language.
+TypeScript helps improve code quality and maintainability, especially in large-scale projects.

+- **moment.js**: moment.js is a JavaScript library for parsing, validating, manipulating, and formatting dates and times.
+It provides a robust set of functions for working with dates and times, making it easier to handle complex date-related operations in JavaScript applications.

+- **fs (File System)**: The fs module is part of Node.js and provides filesystem-related functionality.
+It allows Node.js applications to interact with the filesystem, including reading and writing files, creating directories, and more.

+- **lodash**: lodash is a JavaScript utility library that provides functions for common programming tasks.
+It offers a wide range of functions for working with arrays, objects, numbers, and strings.
+The forEach function, for example, is part of the lodash library and is used for iterating over arrays and objects efficiently.

+These technologies work together to support the project's requirements and enable the development of robust and scalable software solutions.

 <br />
 </div>